Trendyol-Front-End-Bootcamp/week-3-react-enes-baspinar/README.md

-# Rick and Morty Characters Wiki
+# React with Rick and Morty API - Trendyol Frontend Bootcamp Week 3

-The purpose of this project is to list, filter and show details of Rick and Morty characters by pulling them from API.
+This project includes listing, filtering and showing details of Rick and Morty characters from API.
 It is a **React** project and built with **create-react-app**.
 While coding, **ESLint** and **Prettier** were used together with the **AirBnb style guide**.

-[Live](https://rickies-and-morties.netlify.app/characters) ( There are route problems caused by Netlify.
-If the app does not redirect itself, there may be a problem. )
+[API](https://rickandmortyapi.com/), [PREVIEW](https://rickies-and-morties.netlify.app/characters) ( There are route problems caused by Netlify.
+If the app does not redirect itself, there may be a problem.)

 ## Installation